For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Both immigrants living in sanctuary cities and those who advocate for them must stay informed about laws and regulations.
 Learn more about the sanctuary policies in your city or county to understand what protections are currently in place.

-Stay up-to-date on the latest news about immigration laws and sanctuary policies.
+Stay up to date on the latest news about immigration laws and sanctuary policies.
 One easy way to do this is to set up alerts through a news app or site like Google News.
 You can enable notifications or subscribe to emails with the latest stories related to keywords like “sanctuary city” and “immigration in CITY NAME.”